 Staying out late is just the way it is – however old you are.
 If you just go out for dinner and a drink or two afterwards you’ll be lucky to get to bed before 2am.
 Any time before that is regarded as an early night.

-While tight regulations mean a lot of bars and clubs close between 2am and 3.30am, there are plenty more that don’t get going till after 3am.
+While tight regulations mean a lot of bars and clubs close between 2am and 3.30am, there's plenty more nightlife in Madrid that doesn’t even get going till after 3am.
 Getting home in daylight is the norm rather than the exception.